 The homestead exemption allows a motion to avoid a judicial lien where the debtor owns and lives at the residence, subject to the lien, and the equity in their home is less than the homestead exemption of $179,975.00 per debtor.
 When the property in question subject to the judgment lien is the Debtor’s principal residence, the Bankruptcy Code provides the Debtor with an opportunity to avoid all or some of this judgment lien as impairing the Debtor’s homestead exemption.
 If the Debtor is successful in avoiding a judgment lien under these circumstances, not only will the debt to this creditor be discharged, but its judgment lien will no longer resister as a lien of record against the Debtor’s residence.

 When motions need to be be filed, served and heard there is often opportunity to discuss them first and reach a compromise resolution.
 However when matters become contested it is good to be familiar with the arguments that may work best before a particular judge, whether they be legal arguments that would require a memorandum of law, or whether the dispute is totally factual which would necessitate affidavits and documentary proof to prevail on their arguments; sometimes an evidentiary hearing is necessitated if the matter could not otherwise be resolved.
 Our office is familiar with the Bankruptcy Courts, judges, law and procedure.
 We can maximize your chances of success in a contested motion situation.

 Our consultations are free, but our legal advice may be invaluable.

-Please call us at (631) 271-3737, or e-mail us at email@example.com for a free consultation at our Melville, Long Island law office to discuss legal options, including Bankruptcy Solutions, in greater detail.
+Please call us at (631) 271-3737, or e-mail us at email@example.com for a free consultation at our Melville, Long Island law office to discuss legal options as to how to deal with debt – including Bankruptcy Solutions and potentially contested bankruptcy motions – in greater detail.